Students Succeed With NASW, From Campus to Career

 NASW membership takes learning beyond the classroom and provides students with resources professional social workers use every day to help them be the best social workers possible and to help people solve and cope with problems in their everyday lives.
 Students who join NASW have access to the experience, insights, best practices, and knowledge of established social workers.
 Most of these resources are free or discounted for students.

 Examine current social problems and evaluate new techniques and research.
-Student membership includes a free online subscription to
+Student membership includes an online subscription to

 NASW's award-winning bimonthly magazine, Social Work Advocates